kingwingfly/gpt/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Download in [release page](https://github.com/kingwingfly/gpt/releases) or compile it yourself:
+Download in [release page](https://github.com/kingwingfly/gpt/releases) or compile it yourself.

+For windows users, there's bug upstream when handling ctrl-c, you can quit by entering empty line or select quit option.

 ### Prerequisites